The Team

 Festival Director and Trustee

-Matt has worked in film exhibition in Scotland for over two decades.
+Matt (he/him) has worked in film exhibition in Scotland for twenty five years.
 He was short film programmer of Edinburgh International Film Festival from 2004 to 2008.
 His critical history of EIFF, How the Movie Brats Took Over Edinburgh, was published by St Andrews Film Studies in 2011.
 He has been involved in programming or producing several Scottish film festivals including two high profile Highland events with Mark Cousins and Tilda Swinton.
-Matt has directed GSFF since the 2010 edition.
+Matt has directed GSFF since the 2010 edition, and leads the Scottish competition selection committee.
 He’s also made three short films, at least two of which were really really bad.

 Oisín Kealy

-Oisín is a Glasgow-based researcher in culture and politics who has worked with GSFF since 2018, currently in the role of festival coordinator.
-He holds a doctorate on the programming and exhibition practices of human rights film festivals in South America, and has also worked in various capacities with Document Human Rights Film Festival (Glasgow), Go Short International Short Film Festival (Nijmegen), and Entretodos Human Rights Short Film Festival (São Paulo).
+Oisín (he/him) is a Glasgow-based researcher in culture and politics who has worked with GSFF since 2018.
+He leads the International competition selection committee.
+Oisín holds a doctorate on the programming and exhibition practices of human rights film festivals in South America, and has also worked in various capacities with Document Human Rights Film Festival (Glasgow), Go Short International Short Film Festival (Nijmegen), and Entretodos Human Rights Short Film Festival (São Paulo).
 He is a resident DJ on internet radio station Radio Buena Vida, where you can listen to his show Neighbouring Sounds on the second Wednesday of each month.

 Trustees